 Contact Tony for pricing, availability, and references.
 He's always happy to answer your questions!

-Apps, websites, and operating systems have preset standards that most everyone clicks past without a second thought.
-It takes extra effort to alter the defaults, so we end up trusting those settings.
-Defaults work for most people, but sometimes unchecking the default and customizing your computing experience opens up greater possibilities.
-Tony Vincent makes the case for taking the time to uncheck the standard settings and explore what can happen when you control the settings (instead of them controlling you).
+There are preset standards that most everyone accepts without a second thought.
+It takes extra effort to alter the defaults, so we end up trusting them.
+Defaults tend to work for most people, but sometimes unchecking the default opens up greater possibilities.
+Tony Vincent makes the case for taking the time to tinker with your standard settings and explore what can happen when you control the settings (instead of them controlling you).
+In addition to changing defaults, Tony explores the concepts of repurposing, working around obstacles, and hacking together innovative solutions.

 Students are hungry for learning that matters.
 Project-based learning has students involved in explaining their answers to real-life questions or challenges.
 A project's driving question or challenge is so deep that it requires students to work together to create an end-product to share their conclusions with others.
 Instead of traditional projects that come at the end of a unit of study, project based learning has the project introduced at the beginning of the unit.
 The project gives students a reason for learning the content and a venue for practicing 21st Century skills.
 Because projects are open- ended, they are ripe for differentiation.